Skip to main content

 Manage user identities and provision resources

-Select all users from a specified group
+Select users by group

-Define the polling interval for detecting changes to users and user groups
+Define the polling interval

 slurm-login.directoryCache.interval defines the polling interval for detecting changes to users and user groups.
-This interval determines how frequently updates are applied, and modifies resources accordingly.
+This interval determines how frequently updates are applied and modifies resources accordingly.

-List the directory services to be configured
+List directory services

 Example nsscache configuration